jdasfd/withncbi_note/note/plasmid.md

 # Learning and Classifying Plasmids

-My script was originated from [plasmid.md](https://github.com/wang-q/withncbi/blob/master/taxon/plasmid.md).
+My script was originated from my teacher [plasmid.md](https://github.com/wang-q/withncbi/blob/master/taxon/plasmid.md).

 I rewrote some commands according to my own demanding and added some notes in correspoding locations.